isomerpages/moe-kranjipri/_about-us/School Creed, Crest and Song.md

 **School Song**

-At Kranji we learn to work and play.

-Making the most of each new day.

-Giving our best in all that we do.

-Living our values every day.

-It's here where we aspire,  to be joyful learners.
+At Kranji we learn to work and play. <br>Making the most of each new day.<br>Giving our best in all that we do.<br>Living our values every day.<br>It's here where we aspire,  to be joyful learners.<br>

-Strive to be, gracious citizens.
+Strive to be, gracious citizens.<br>

-Give our best, to be champions in life every day.
+Give our best, to be champions in life every day.<br>

-It's here where we belong, in this family.
+It's here where we belong, in this family.<br>

-We'll learn and play,  with our friends and teachers.
+We'll learn and play,  with our friends and teachers.<br>

-Do our best, And we'll live up to our promise.
+Do our best, And we'll live up to our promise.<br>

-Through knowledge and practice we'll succeed.
+Through knowledge and practice we'll succeed.<br>

-Following faithfully our creed.
+Following faithfully our creed.<br>

-Working together hand in hand.
+Working together hand in hand.<br>
 Showing our love for KPS.